Exponentially weighted estimands and the exponential family: Filtering, prediction and smoothing: Special case with analytic solution:

 \subsection{Simulating ten CEF examples: design}

-We illustrate the exponentially weighted predictor on ten examples from the canonical exponential family.
+We illustrate the exponentially weighted predictor on ten {\tt CEF} examples.
 Given $\widetilde{\mu}_{t|t-1}$, each yields a unique solution for $\widetilde{\theta}_{t|t-1} = (\psi')^{-1}(\widetilde{\mu}_{t|t-1})$.
-In cases 1-6 and 9, this can be solved analytically; in cases 7, 8, and 10, numerically via Algorithm~\ref{alg:NR}.
-In cases 1-6, the canonical parameter $\theta$ is a scalar.
+In cases 1--6 and 9, this can be solved analytically; in cases 7, 8, and 10, numerically via Algorithm~\ref{alg:NR}.
+Tables~\ref{tab:CEF1}--~\ref{tab:CEF2} summarize the canonical parameterizations.